MontyTRC89/TombEngine/README.md

 4) If it doesn't help, manually install  `directxtk_desktop_2019` and `Microsoft.XAudio2.Redist` packages via NuGet Package Manager.

 Once done, you should be able to build a level with *Tomb Editor* and run it in *TEN*.

+# Contributions
+Contributions are welcome.
+If you would like to participate in development to any degree, whether that be through suggestions, bug reports, or code, join our [Discord server](https://discord.gg/h5tUYFmres).

 # Disclaimer
 This community project is unaffiliated with Core Design, Eidos Interactive, or Embracer Group AB. *Tomb Raider* is a registered trademark of Embracer Group AB. *Tomb Engine* is not for sale.
 The code is open-source to encourage contributions and for study purposes.
 We are not responsible for illegal uses of this source code.
 This source code is released as-is and continues to be maintained by non-paid contributors in their free time.